Reporting a crime may:

 - make it possible to make an insurance claim for damaged or stolen property.

 Remember, you can discuss your options with police before deciding if you will formally report the crime.

 If anyone is in immediate danger or a crime is currently occurring, please call police on Triple Zero (000).
 You can also go to your local police station .

 If you need support, you can ask someone you trust to help you contact police.

 You can apply for an intervention order to protect yourself and your family.

 Call the Victims of Crime Helpline

-When you report a crime, the police will listen to your story and investigate the matter.
-Sometimes, the information you tell them will be enough. in some cases, police need to talk to other people who may have witnessed or been involved in the crime.
+When you report a crime, the police will listen to your story and investigate what happened.
+Sometimes, the information you tell them will be enough.
+In some cases, police need to talk to other people who may have witnessed or been involved in the crime.

-Find out more about Keeping safe.
+Find out more about keeping safe

 As a victim of crime your safety is important, and there are things that can be done to help improve it.
 You can find out more about keeping safe on this website, including: